 One TVI shared how a student-created post helped her school administration decide to purchase a piece of tech.
 She wrote, ". . .that video with a high school student using PDF app and scanning documents.
 The district was hesitant and questioning why we pushed for that technology - iPad Pro at the time was expensive - but it was a game changer for him.
 They (administration) see that P2T post so clean and official from Perkins School for the Blind in Boston. . . helps immensely next time we are recommending tech.
 Thank you!"

 Not every P2T blogger blogs regularly.
 Some student bloggers share one or two posts as a class project or just for the fun of it.
 Several students (and TVIs!) have said that they are not writers or not exceptionally techie.
 While that may be the case, I KNOW you have something you can share!
 Some of the most popular posts are simple video tutorials doing tech things that are a daily part of your day.
 Example: How to Excel with JAWS.
 A TVI recently asked for a quick video tutorial about how to use JAWS with email, as she has a student who is just starting with JAWS.
 Are you using a Chromebook?
 Paths to Technology is actively seeking people who can post about Chromebooks!
 As the manager of P2T, I am more than happy to email with your student to provide support, discuss potential blog topics, etc.

 A teacher at summer tech camp held at a school for the blind, shared that she assigned various tech topics that her students had to look up Paths to Technology and master.
 Each student then had to write a publish a tech-related post on P2T.

-Summer break is just around the corner - perfect time for your student to write his/her first blog post!
+Classes about to begin again - perfect time for your student to write his/her first blog post!

 Interested in blogging?
 Contact us: email@example.com